 Pupils must understand that there are consequences which result from all behaviour.
-Serious misconduct or misbehaviour will not be accepted and may result in an suspension.
+Serious misconduct or misbehaviour will not be accepted and may result in a suspension or a period of off-site direction at another local school.
 Whenever possible the school will use internal isolations as an alternative to fixed-term suspension, recognising that pupils often prefer to be at home, rather than isolated in school.
 In some cases, serious misconduct or persistent misbehaviour may result in permanent exclusion.
 Examples of unacceptable behaviour include: